Idie's Farm

 Step-by-Step Instructions for Making Soft Caramel Sauce

-When the sugar reaches that rich copper color and begins to give off a faint wisp of smoke, it’s ready.
-Be careful — it can go from perfect to burnt very quickly!
+Step 3: This is the most important part of the recipe.
+When the sugar reaches that rich copper color about the shade of a copper penny and begins to give off a faint wisp of smoke, it’s ready.
+Be careful, it can go from perfect to burnt very quickly!

-The sugar will seize and clump up at first — that’s normal!
-Return the pan to low heat and keep whisking or stirring with a wooden spoon until the caramel smooths out and everything is fully combined.
+Step 5: Return the pan to low heat and continue whisking or stirring with a wooden spoon until the caramel smooths out and everything is fully combined.
+Keep stirring until the soft caramel chunks melt back into the sauce.

-Pour into a jar with a lid and refrigerate.
-It will keep for about 1 month in the fridge or up to 3 months in the freezer.
+Step 7: Pour the finished caramel into a jar with a lid and refrigerate.
+It will keep for about 1 month in the refrigerator or up to 3 months in the freezer.

 Tips for Making the Perfect Soft Caramel Sauce